 - Rain Jacket (if the forecast is good, I’ll just take a light spray jacket)

-- First Aid Kit (essential to know how to use it!)
+- First Aid Kit (inc. emergency blanket) – It’s important to know how to use your 1st aid kit!

-- Fire Lighting Kit (Waterproof matches, cigarette lighter, etc)
+- Fire Lighting Kit (Waterproof matches, flint, cigarette lighter, cotton balls, etc)

 - Food (Lunch and snacks)

 - Toilet Paper (+ hand sanitizer, tampons, etc)

 - Water (The amount will depend on the weather forecast and conditions or if you can gather water along the way in creeks and rivers… in which case you will also need a water purifying method as well.)

 - Sun hat